 Standard Coder workspaces run as regular Docker containers.
 This carries limitations as to what applications you can run inside your workspace.
 Most notably, it's not possible to run Docker securely within regular Docker containers.

-Coder offers an alternative workspace deployment option that allows you to run Docker, Docker Compose, systemd, and other system-level applications securely within your development containers.
-We call this workspace variant a Container-based Virtual Machine (CVM).
+Coder offers an alternative workspace deployment option, called container-based virtual machines (CVMs), that leverages the Sysbox container runtime.
+CVMs allow you to run Docker, Docker Compose, systemd, and other system-level applications securely within your development containers.

 By choosing this option, your workspace behaves like a VM or raw host, yet retains the image, security, and performance properties of typical containers.